 Assistant Softball Coach

-Cyrus, an Oregon State graduate, is a former All-Pacific-10 Conference player and three-time All-Pac-10 selection.
-As a player, Feldt spent one season at Mississippi State University before competing from 1999-01 at Oregon State.
-One of Oregon State's all-time great players, Feldt dominates Oregon State's career record books with her name dotting eight different batting categories, including a No. 3 ranking in singles and No. 2 in triples and a No. 5 ranking in hits and runs scored.
+Cyrus, an Oregon State graduate, is a former All-Pac-10 Conference player and three-time All-Pac-10 selection.
+As a player, Cyrus spent one season at Mississippi State University before competing from 1999-01 at Oregon State.
+One of Oregon State’s all-time great players, Cyrus dominates Oregon State’s career record books with her name dotting eight different batting categories, including No. 3 ranking singles, No. 2 in triples and a No. 5 ranking in hits and runs scored.
 As a shortstop, she led the Beavers to three NCAA Regional Tournament appearances and was a two-time NCAA Regional Tournament selection.
-Feldt also ranks in 15 Oregon State single-season record book categories.
+In total, she finished her career with her name in 15 Oregon State single-season record book categories.

-She helped the Beavers reach the 2006 NCAA Softball World Series, while guiding the 2007 team to the NCAA Regional Tournament.
+In 2006, Cyrus helped the Beavers reach the Women's College World Series while guiding the 2007 team to the NCAA Regional Tournament.

-She graduated with a Bachelor of Arts in History from Oregon State in 2001.
-She married Donnie Cyrus in August of 2012.
+She graduated with a Bachelor of Arts in History from Oregon State in 2001 and married Donnie Cyrus in August of 2012.

 Paige Hall joined the Lewis & Clark softball staff in 2013 as an assistant coach for the Pioneers.
 Hall came to the Pioneers after a successful playing career at Oregon State.